 And then there’s an added challenge: brochure design isn’t just for print anymore.
 Digital brochures are just as popular as hard-copy versions.
 It’s quite common for clients to request a printed brochure with a digital shareable file of the same design.

 Don’t sweat this design challenge though.
 We’ve put together some classic and modern tips so you can create a brochure design that looks great, and is easy to read.

 So, you need to design a brochure?
 Where do you start?
 We’re comparing three different pieces of brochure design software to see how they stack up.

 For web and digital designers creating a printed brochure for the first time, to designers that have been making print pieces for a while, using the right tool can make brochure design a more efficient task.

 Adobe tools are the common starting place.
-Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) for creating a brochure design.
+Today, we’ll compare using InDesign, Illustrator and Adobe Spark (a free offering) as different options creating a brochure design.

 We’ll look at the pros and cons of each (including the cost), and suggest which options are best for different types of brochure design project.

 The cover of a brochure is the most important part of the design for grabbing attention.
 It needs to be crafted in a specific way to suit your target audience, and these brochure cover design templates can get you off to a great start!

 To help you find inspiration for your cover design, we handpicked a collection of elegant and professional brochure cover design templates that you can use to find brochure design ideas to easily make the perfect cover for all kinds of brochures.

 From corporate companies to creative agencies, luxury brands, products, and much more.
 There’s something for any type of poster design project!